vivid-planet/comet/docs/docs/dependencies/index.md

 # Block Index / Dependencies

-Blocks can contain references to entities.
+Blocks can have references to entities.
 But since block data is stored as JSON, there is no actual database relationship.

 If you still need to know which entities a block references or in which blocks an entity is used, you can use COMET's block index.